Vidit-Parekh/Resume-Analyzer/README.md

 Skill Match	36.00%

-☁️ D1eployment on Streamlit Cloud
+☁️ Deployment on Streamlit Cloud
 ```bash
 1. Push your repo to GitHub